Solving Fermi-Hubbard-type Models by Tensor Representations of Backflow Corrections: Acknowledgement

-\textit{Acknowledgements.} X. Liang thanks Dr. Michael Widom in CMU for usefull suggestions.
+X. Liang thanks Giuseppe Carleo, Di Luo, Shiwei Zhang, Ao Chen, Lixin He, Michael Widom and Yang Wang for usefull discussions.
 Y.-T. Zhou and Z.-W. Zhou are supported by National Natural Science Foundation of China (Grants No.11974334) and Innovation Program for Quantum Science and Technology (Grant No.2021ZD0301900).
 X. Liang is supported by the NSF award number OAC-2139536.
 This work used the Bridges-2 system, which is supported by NSF award number OAC-1928147 at the Pittsburgh Supercomputing Center (PSC).
-This research was also supported by the advanced computing resources provided by the Supercomputing Center of the USTC.
+This research was also supported by Texas Advanced Computing Center (TACC) at The University of Texas at Austin and the advanced computing resources provided by the Supercomputing Center of the USTC.